7 Tips To Help You through Your Divorce

 Be sure to review your will, as well as any powers of attorney, retirement accounts or investment accounts where your spouse is listed as the primary beneficiary.
 A divorce will end your marriage but does not automatically remove your spouse from your estate or your financial accounts.
 Your family law attorney can help you create new documents that supersede all previous determinations of beneficiaries.

-Attorney Jonathan Breeden of Breeden Law Offices has helped many North Carolina residents by making their divorce proceedings as stress-free as possible.
+Attorney Breeden has helped many North Carolina residents by making their divorce proceedings as stress-free as possible.
 To see what he can do for you, call (919) 661-4970 today.

 Divorce In North Carolina: What You Need To Know